 That’s significant because you can earn the welcome offer bonus on each American Airlines credit card, netting you 100,000 American Airlines miles after paying one annual fee in the first year on the Barclays AAdvantage Red Aviator Card and spending $2,500 on the Citi AAdvantage Platinum Select Card in the first three months of card membership.

-You’ll earn an additional 50,000 AAdvantage miles after making just one purchase and paying your $99 annual fee on the AAdvantage Aviator Red World Elite Mastercard.
+You can earn up to 75,000 miles by adding an authorized user and each making a purchase (and paying your $99 annual fee) on the AAdvantage Aviator Red World Elite Mastercard.

 Related reading: The Best American Airlines Credit Cards for Travelers.

 If you own a small business and have the ability to get approved for a business credit card, the CitiBusiness® / AAdvantage® Platinum Select® Mastercard® also waived the $99 annual fee for the first year.
 Additionally, you can earn another 65,000 American Airlines miles after spending $4,000 in the first four months of card membership.